|Ceramic frit ink (inorganic pigments), UV-cured, or sol-gel inks for digital printing on glass?|

 Anyone can print on glass and on tiles: the question is whether it will fall off after a few months, especially if subjected to heat.
 The tiles we printed at Gandinnovations factory were put on top of our microwave oven and the entire layer of ink puckered up and came off completely ( meaning that 100% of the ink layer came off).

 I thank Diana Dogaru of WP Digital (now Polytype) for providing helpful, current, and useful information on glass conferences and glass symposiums.
 She has considerable real-world experience in UV-curable printing on glass (as well as color management and other aspects of grand format printing, both traditional solvent and the latest UV-cured).
+Unfortunately Polytype is no longer making wide-format inkjet printers, and Diana has moved on.

 I thank the management of SkyAir Ship for arranging that the FLAAR Technical Writer on UV-curing printers (Jose Melgar) and myself could spend several days visiting their factory and demo room in China two years ago and again a second time during October 2010.
 Sky Air Ship is the #1 seller of UV-curable flatbed printers inside China.
 Most of their printers are used for decorating glass.
 Their glass industry partner in America, IGE Solutions, exhibited their flatbed printer at the major glass decoration trade show in Atlanta.
 Mark Ma from Sky AirShip was there.